GautierBlandin/recipe-browser/docs/post-mvp feature ideas.md

 ## Post-MVP feature ideas
+- Ability to CRUD images for a recipe
 - Ability to undo edits on a recipe
 - Ability to backup the recipes
 - Ability to export a recipe to PDF